-I’m an experienced workshop facilitator in a number of areas related to photography and technology.
+I’m an experienced workshop facilitator in a number of areas related to photography, art and technology.
 This is a small selection of the workshops I’ve delivered recently.

 If you are interested in employing me to run any of the following, or to develop something new along these lines, please get in touch.